 are, more than stones, the strength

-of having them brought and planted
+of having been brought and placed

-under the future steps;
+under future steps;

-and these walls dividing,
+and these walls, dividing,

 over the body of the ground,